Lymphedema & Lymphedema Surgery

 Lymphedema treatment options

 Treatment options for lymphedema start with non-surgical options such as compression garments, therapeutic massage and physical therapy.
-If disease remains unmanageable with these options, surgical options include a variety of techniques from lymph fluid rerouting by microsurgery and lymph node tranposition to therapeutic liposuction to remove some of the bulky tissue involved.
+If disease remains unmanageable with these options, surgical lymphedema procedure options include a variety of techniques from lymph fluid rerouting by microsurgery and lymph node transposition to therapeutic liposuction to remove some of the bulky tissue involved.
 Because our offices offer the most cutting edge diagnostic imaging as well as the full spectrum of surgical options, we can tailor the plan to each patients needs.

 What are the risks of treatment?

 The risks of any endovenous treatment is largely the same as any other endovascular surgery.
 While it is for the most part a very low risk procedure, things like blood vessel damage, and blood clots can form, although this is a rare occurrence.
 Most often, especially in the lower limbs, correction of narrowing of veins requires implantation of a small device called a stent, which is permanent.
 Although this is quite a safe procedure, it is of critical importance that your surgeon clearly illustrates the need for treatment, and discusses all options thoroughly with you prior to treatment.
 In the right hands, stenting has an extremely high success and satisfaction rate.